KarolisBanikonis/ModbusTest/README.md

 "Email" section:

-    "EMAIL_USE" - should program send emails with test summary.
-Write "true" to enable it and "false" to disable it.
     "SMTP" - what SMTP server should be used.
     "USER" - what username should be used to login to sender's email account.
     "PASSWORD" - what password should be used to login to sender's email account.